-The Citi® Double Cash Card (Review) is one of the best general-purpose cash back cards, offering a simple 2% cash back for every purchase you make.
+The Citi® Double Cash Card - 18 month BT offer (Review) is one of the best general-purpose cash back cards, offering a simple 2% cash back for every purchase you make.
 This card provides 1% cash back at the time of purchase, and another 1% cash back when that purchase is paid off.
-Gas, groceries, or anything else, you’ll get 2% back for it.
+Gas, groceries, or anything else, you’ll get 2% back for all of it.

-There is no annual fee for this card, and it has an introductory 18-month 0% APR balance transfer offer before the regular 15.74%–25.74% Variable APR starts.
+There is no annual fee for this card, and it has an introductory 0% 18 months on Balance Transfers* APR offer for 18 months, before the regular 15.74% - 25.74%* Variable APR starts.
 The Blue Cash Everyday also has no annual fee, though the Blue Cash Preferred has a fee of $95.
 Both of the Blue Cash cards have an introductory 0% APR offer that includes both purchases and balance transfers, so they are more appealing in this case.
-The Blue Cash Everyday provides 15 months at 0% APR (then 15.24%–26.24% Variable), while the Blue Cash Preferred provides 12 months (then 15.24%–26.24% Variable).
+The Blue Cash Everyday provides 15 months at 0% APR (then 15.24% - 26.24% Variable), while the Blue Cash Preferred provides 12 months (then 15.24% - 26.24% Variable).

-The Blue Cash cards both have an introductory bonus, $150 for the Everyday and $200 for the Preferred.
-The Double Cash offers a $100 cash bonus for spending $500 in the first 3 months after account opening.
+The Blue Cash cards both have an introductory bonus, $150 for the Everyday and $250 for the Preferred.
+The Double Cash has no signup bonus.

-When you compare the Double Cash’s rewards to the Blue Cash Everyday — 3% back at U.S. supermarkets, 2% back at U.S. gas stations and at select U.S. department stores, 1% back everywhere else — you’ll see that the Double Cash card is more versatile.
+When you compare the Double Cash’s rewards to the Blue Cash Everyday’s, you’ll see that the Double Cash card is more versatile.
 It’s designed for all kinds of spending, not limited to just U.S. supermarkets, U.S. gas stations, and some U.S. department stores.